HAZWOPER 40-hour Course Schedule (The Typical 5-Day Plan)

 2. Research Training Providers:

-• Look up various training providers who offer HAZWOPER courses.
+• Look up various training providers who offer such courses.
 You can start with a simple online search using keywords like “HAZWOPER training providers” or “HAZWOPER courses near me.”

 • Check for online options if in-person training schedules do not fit your availability.